spabolu/restaurant-angular/README.md

-# Labs-Restaurant-Angular
+# restaurant-angular
-Restaurant website using Angular with Christopher.
+Restaurant website using Angular with @christophrrb.
 CodeLabs 2020 Working on different pages currently!